Liverpool - Sheffield United: How to watch, start time, prediction, odds

 Team news for Liverpool – Sheffield United (INJURY REPORT)

-Liverpool is without Virgil van Dijk for a long time, while Sadio Mane suffered a dead leg toward the end of his 60 minutes against Ajax.
-They’ll wait on the statuses of Thiago Alcantara and Joel Matip, too, while Alisson Becker and Alex Oxlade-Chamberlain remain out.
+Liverpool is without Virgil van Dijk for a long time but gets Alisson Becker back, while Sadio Mane overcomes the dead leg suffered against Ajax.
+Thiago Alcantara, Joel Matip, and Alex Oxlade-Chamberlain remain out, with Diogo Jota in the midfield with Jordan Henderson and Georginio Wijnaldum.

 Blades are waiting on dangerous Lys Mousset as well as Jack O’Connell, with Chris Wilder saying both players are “coming along.”
 Notably, Sheffield United can use Rhian Brewster, who it bought from Liverpool despite a buyback clause (There shouldn’t be any confusion here, but just in case).